tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 bits of straw.
 His lips were drawn back and his mouth partly open.
 His eyes seemed to be closed.
-As a matter of fact, they were open just a teeny, weeny bit, just enough for Unc' Billy to watch Farmer Brown's boy.
+As a matter of fact, they were open just a teeny, weeny bit, just enough for Unc' Billy to watch Farmer Brown's girl.
 But to have looked at him you would have thought him as dead as the deadest thing that ever was.

-As he went about his work Farmer Brown's boy kept an eye on Unc' Billy and chuckled.
-"You old fraud," said he.
+As she went about her work Farmer Brown's girl kept an eye on Unc' Billy and chuckled.
+"You old fraud," said she.
 "You think you are fooling me, but I know you.
 Possums don't die of nothing in hens' nests.
 You certainly are a clever old rascal, and the best actor I've ever seen.
 I wonder how long you will keep it up.
 I wish I had half as much self-control."

-When he had finished his work he picked Unc' Billy up by the tail once more, opened the door, and started for the house with Unc' Billy swinging from his hand and bumping against his legs.
+When she had finished her work she picked Unc' Billy up by the tail once more, opened the door, and started for the house with Unc' Billy swinging from her hand and bumping against her legs.
 Still Unc' Billy gave no sign of life.
 He wondered where he was being taken to.
 He was terribly frightened.
 But he stuck to his old trick of playing dead which had served him so well more than once before.